-The Los Angeles Museum of the Holocaust is proud to offer two paid, full-time summer internships for qualified undergraduate students between the months of June and August 2013.
-Internships are available in the Archival and Education departments.
+The Los Angeles Museum of the Holocaust is proud to offer a paid, full-time summer internship for a qualified undergraduate student between the months of June and August 2015.
+Internships are available in the Archival/Curatorial and Education departments.

 Internship Eligibility and Instructions

 - Be of African American, Asian, Latino/Hispanic, Native American, or Pacific Islander descent;

 - Be currently enrolled undergraduates.
 Students must have completed at least one semester of college by June 2015.
 Students graduating in spring 2015 are also eligible.
 (Students who are enrolled in a second BA or BS program are not eligible.)